kivy/kivy-ios/README.md

 necessary for a minimal working version of Kivy.

 Don't just grab a coffee; do dinner.
-Compiling all the libraries for the first time, twice over (Remember: two architectures - x86_64, arm64) will take time.
+Compiling all the libraries for the first time, twice over (Remember: two platforms - iOS, iPhoneSimulator) will take time.

 For a complete list of available commands, type: